Haksell/ft_vox/README.md

 ## todo ft_minecraft

+- block about to be deleted should look a bit darker
+- only delete block if raycast at start and end of click touch the same block
 - frustum culling during face generation instead of after checking chunks
 - use cubemap instead of panorama for skybox
 - compute shader for world generation